ideaves/ES_FiveFactor/README.md

 To address this, a pool of such models are started, and kept in a fixed-size "gene pool" of them, so to speak.
 The "fitness" criterion is the out of sample fit on the evaluation data set, the data excluded from the LSTM model's training set.
+The fitness criterion allows for risk aversity with respect to variability of the out of sample performances, and with respect to the opportunity cost of keeping a model, when there is a fixed gene pool size and there may be opportunities constrained to be left unexplored.
 The training set is always the oldest contiguous time series data, and by far the largest.
 The evaluation data set always comes disjointly right afterwards, up to the concurrent forecast support data.

 The actual learning therefore takes place in the context of the outer, genetic algorithm, which selects which of the ANN-based learning results is worthwhile on out of sample data.
 That inner learning cycle chooses